orsonteodoro/gcf2/profiles/gaming/README.md

     - For both types of kernel, security defaults should be mostly default because too much hardening overheats or touches untested buggy code.
 Too little hardening can run into untested buggy code.
-So closer to defaults is preferred for stability and uptime.
+Settings closer to defaults are preferred for stability and uptime since the heavy lifting for testing has already been done.

     - For the gaming kernel, disruptive options like power management or allow for studder like swap should be disabled.
 Options that degrade